-Publish Your Own Oracle Cards
+How to Make Your Own Oracle Cards

-There are two known methods of divination:
+There are two known methods of Divination: Ecstatic or Inductive Divination

-Ecstatic divination is typically invisible in form meaning the medium, the channel, the shaman goes into a meditative or focused state and gets divine information from the Spirits or from their own highest self-intuition.
+The medium, the channel, the shaman goes into a meditative or focused state and gets divine information from the Spirits or from their own highest self-intuition.

 How to Create Your Own Oracle Deck